 How popular is the baby name Chezarae in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Chezarae and check out all the blog posts that mention the name Chezarae.
+Plus, check out all the blog posts that mention the name Chezarae.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 Before reading the rest of this post, check out the names in the image below.
 What do you think these names have in common?

 They are the 15 synchronized dual-gender one-hit-wonder baby names on the U.S. baby name charts.

 Did anyone guess that? :)

 Of the fewer than 200 baby names that are dual-gender one-hit wonders, these are the only ones that made their single appearance on the girls’ list and on the boys’ list in the same year:

 Clinnie, given to 6 baby girls and 5 baby boys in 1920.